-Subsidiary Amount Settlement

-Loan Obligations

-US\$ LIBOR plus 2.20% margin, 5-year JGSH Philippines, Limited US\$250.0 million 5 years maturing in 2018
+Subsidiary Amount Settlement Loan Obligations US\$ LIBOR plus 2.20% margin, 5-year guaranteed notes JGSH Philippines, Limited US\$250.0 million 5 years maturing in 2018 4.38% senior unsecured notes JGSH Philippines, Limited US\$750.0 million 10 years maturing in 2023 Retail Bonds Parent Company ₱30.0 billion Maturing in 2019, 2021 and 2024 Term Loans Parent Company ₱12.4 billion Maturing in 2016 and 2019 Capital Expenditure Commitments Completion of Construction of naphtha cracker plant JGSOC US\$300.0 million Expected completion in 2015

-guaranteed notes

-4.38% senior unsecured notes JGSH Philippines, Limited US\$750.0 million 10 years maturing in 2023

-Capital Expenditure Commitments ,

-Expansion of polyethylene and JGSPC US\$300.0 million Expected completion in

-polypropylene plants 2015

-Construction of naphtha cracker plant JGSOC US\$800.0 million Expected completion in

-2015

 As part of its debt covenant, the Parent Company has to maintain certain financial ratios such as: (a) the Group's current ratio of not lesser than 1.0:1.0; and (b) the Group's debt-to-equity ratio of not greater than 2.0:1.0.
-A certain portion of retained earnings unrestricted to maintain these financial ratios.
+A portion of the Parent Company's retained earnings is restricted to maintain these financial ratios.